gracelang/language/standardPrelude/standard.md

     // largest whole number less than or equal to self

     ceiling -> Number
-    // smallest number greater than or equal to self
+    // smallest whole number greater than or equal to self

     abs -> Number
     // the absolute value of self

     sgn -> Number
-    // the signum function: 0 when self == 0,
-    // -1 when self < 0, and +1 when self > 0
+    // the signum function: 0 when self == 0, -1 when self < 0, and +1 when self > 0

     isNaN -> Boolean
     // true if this Number is not a number, i.e., if it is NaN.
 For example, 0/0 returns NaN